Charles A. Turner: Early years

 Charles Augustus Turner was born on April 2, 1877, in Lewisburg, West Virginia, to music professor T. M. Turner and Kate Grimes, who was the daughter of physician Gassaway Sellman Grimes.

 His mother Kate died in Lewisburg on October 14, 1888, and his brother Claude died in Lewisburg on September 5, 1889, at the age of 14, falling headforemost into a vat of boiling water at the Greenbrier Cannery.
+Both are buried at the Old Stone Church.

 Norfolk and Portsmouth

 Turner lived in Norfolk, Virginia from 1895 to 1911.
 He lived in nearby Portsmouth from 1912 to 1915.

 Marriages

 Turner married Katie B. Fletcher from Staunton in Philadelphia, Pennsylvania, on October 10, 1897.
 She died on December 9.
 (Note: Her father Richard Fletcher lost a leg at Gettysburg.)
 He then married a woman named Fannie, who died on September 15, 1899.

 Turner married Eugenia C. Sauter, the daughter of machinist Antoine Sauter in Norfolk, Virginia, on October 27, 1902.
 The marriage was performed by St. Mary's pastor, Rev. John Doherty.

 Turner served as a police officer from 1899 to 1902.
 He then got a job as a weigh master at Lambert's Point.